lespoupeesrusses/MTP_LMS/README-EN.md

 ## Structuration of a module

-The module has to be delivered compressed in an archive ZIP without a password.
+The module has to be delivered compressed in a ZIP archive, without password.

-Files composing the module can be prioritised and can count as many folders and subfolders as you need.
+Files composing the module can be hierarchical and can count as many folders and subfolders as you need.

 Inclusions of files have to use relative paths.

-The first html file must be called `index.html`
+The main html file must be called `index.html` and must be at the module's root

-WARNING : you must compressed the content beginning with the bottom of the website (from index.html) and not beginning with an upper level.
+WARNING: you must compressed the content beginning with the bottom of the website (from index.html) and not beginning with an upper level.
 This means that if you store your files into a project folder you mustn't compress this project folder but the files inside of it.

 All required ressources for the proper functioning of the module have to be included inside of it.
-There is no external call for HTTP.
+No external HTTP requests.

 ## Particular case of a SCORM module

-The LMS integrates a SCORM 2004 standard and modules which can benefit from it.
+The LMS integrates a SCORM 2004 standard and modules can use it.

 In the case of a scorm module, the first file doesn't have to be named index.html but it has to be specify in the manifest (lmsmanifest.xml).

-It is recommended to use an API wrapper, like this one : https://github.com/pipwerks/scorm-api-wrapper/blob/master/src/JavaScript/SCORM_API_wrapper.js
+It is recommended to use an API wrapper, like this one: https://github.com/pipwerks/scorm-api-wrapper/blob/master/src/JavaScript/SCORM_API_wrapper.js

 Code example to connect to LMS